 Mark was born on October 12, 2012.
-These articles were written shortly before his birth (it was a great catharsis!) and document the nine months of pregnant where I was definitely not glowing.
-Up-to-date stories coming up as well!
+These articles were written shortly before his birth (it was a great catharsis!) and document the nine months of pregnancy when I was definitely not glowing.

 When I first learned I was pregnant, some people asked me if I was going to move back to France for a few months.